-Bob Simpson is the Founder of Simpson Impact Strategies and has more than a quarter century of experience working at the highest levels of housing finance and public policy.
+Bob Simpson is the Founder of Simpson Impact Strategies and a nationally recognized expert in affordable, green and healthy housing with more than 25 years of experience working at the highest levels of housing finance and public policy.
 Most recently Bob served as Vice President and Head of the Multifamily Green and Affordable Housing Business at Fannie Mae where he led the creation of Fannie Mae's green and healthy housing initiatives and helped develop innovative new approaches to financing that enabled Fannie Mae to become the leading provider of affordable multifamily debt in the country and the largest issuer of green bonds in the world.

 Over his 20 year career at Fannie Mae, Bob held a wide range of senior leadership positions across the multifamily business in the Conventional, Structured Finance, Small Loans, and Seniors housing business lines.
 He also oversaw the company's investment efforts in Rural and Native American markets as well as Gulf Coast communities impacted by Hurricane Katrina.
 Most recently, he served as a member of the company's Environmental, Social, Governance (ESG) steering committee.